Educational and Support Services

 The Law School and the University provide a variety of student services.
 Some, such as academic advising and career services, are provided within the Law School.
 Others, such as recreational facilities and health services, are provided by the University.
 Still others, such as services for students with disabilities and personal counseling, are provided by the Law School, the Lawyers Club Residence Hall, and the University.

 The information contained in this section is provided to assist you in making the Law School and University responsive to your needs.
-Difficulties with the services provided by the Law School or the University, suggestions for additional services or for improvement of existing services, and other issues of importance or interest to students should be brought to the attention of the individual providers or to David Baum or Christine Gregory, the Assistant Deans for Student Affairs.
+Difficulties with the services provided by the Law School or the University, suggestions for additional services or for improvement of existing services, and other issues of importance or interest to students should be brought to the attention of the individual providers or to David Baum or Darren Nealy in the Office of Student Life.